-Higher Operating Level Lower Operating Level Coefficient X 1-X Component Compressor (P C) Compressor power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Compressor power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Condenser section (P {CD}) Condenser section power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Condenser section power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Indoor fan (P {IF}) Indoor fan power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Indoor fan power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Controls (P {CT}) Controls power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Controls power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Tower fan and condenser water pump For water-cooled units see Equation 10.
-For all other units: 0.0 For water-cooled units see Equation 11.
-For all other units: 0.0 q{HR} × TFPPR 10 q{LR} × TFPPR 11 Where: Q HR = the cooling capacity determined for the higher operating level in Section 6.2.6.3.1 , Btu/h q{LR} = the cooling capacity determined for the lower operating level in Section 6.2.6.3.1 , Btu/h TFPPR = The cooling tower fan and condenser water pump power rate for this cooling bin in $\underline{\text{Table } 7}$, $W/(Btu/h)$
+Higher Operating Level Lower Operating Level Coefficient X 1-X Component Compressor (P C) Compressor power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Compressor power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Condenser section (P {CD}) For water-cooled units: 0.0 For all other units: Condenser section power determined from the test in Section 6.2.6.3.1 for the higher operating level, W For water-cooled units: 0.0 For all other units: Condenser section power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Indoor fan (P {IF}) Indoor fan power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Indoor fan power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Controls (P {CT}) Controls power determined from the test in Section 6.2.6.3.1 for the higher operating level, W Controls power determined from the test in Section 6.2.6.3.1 for the lower operating level, W Tower fan and condenser water pump For water-cooled units, see Equation 10.
+For all other units: 0.0 For water-cooled units, see Equation 11.
+For all other units: 0.0 q{HR} × TFPPR 10 q{LR} × TFPPR 11 - Where: q{HR} = the cooling capacity determined for the higher operating level in Section 6.2.6.3.1 , Btu/h $q{\it LR}$ = the cooling capacity determined for the lower operating level in Section 6.2.6.3.1 , Btu/h TFPPR = The cooling tower fan and condenser water pump power rate for this cooling bin in Table 7 , W/(Btu/h)

-Equation $\underline{10}$ calculates the higher operating level tower fan and condenser water pump power.
-Equation $\underline{11}$ calculates the lower operating level tower fan and condenser water pump power.
+Equation 10 calculates the higher operating level tower fan and condenser water pump power.
+Equation 11 calculates the lower operating level tower fan and condenser water pump power.